 Extend your marketing reach by enlisting the help of your event partners to spread the word.
 When choosing who to book (such as speakers or vendors), you may want to consider looking at their potential marketing reach and including this as part of negotiations.

-It’s stating the obvious these days to say that social media is a good platform to promote an event — but there are definitely ways to level up your promotional skills without paying a fortune in social media advertising costs too.
-For a beginners guide, check out 9 Simple Steps to Master Social Media for Events.
-If you’ve already got an effective social media strategy and want to take it to the next level, download our guide on The Best Social Media Tools for Event Marketers.
+It’s stating the obvious these days to say that social media is a good platform to promote an event – but there are definitely ways to level up your promotional skills without paying a fortune in social media advertising costs too.
+Check out this helpful guide on micro-influencers to extend your reach without blowing your budget.

-Thanks to the new Facebook Checkout, events using an eligible ticketing partner (such as Eventbrite) can sell tickets directly to their fans on Facebook.
-It doesn’t cost anything to use and events that sell tickets directly on Facebook drive 2X more sales and free registrations on average than events that redirect to a ticketing page.
+Thanks to tools like Facebook Checkout, events using an eligible ticketing partner (such as Eventbrite) can sell tickets directly to their fans on social media.
+It doesn’t cost anything to use and events that sell tickets directly on Facebook drive 20% more sales and twice the free registrations on average than events that redirect to a ticketing page.

 7. Get your event listed everywhere

 The more places your event is listed, the better.
-Of course, this can be time consuming and may feel like more hassle than it’s worth, unless you can automate the process.
-Eventbrite users can access our distribution partners such as Facebook, Spotify, Songkick, and Bandsintown to engage potential attendees on their favourite websites and apps.
-Eventbrite users can also broadcast across event discovery sites with our Eventbrite Spectrum partners, such as evvnt and Eventful.com.
+Of course, this can be time-consuming and may feel like more hassle than it’s worth, unless you apply event planning tips to automate the process.
+Eventbrite users can access our distribution partners such as Facebook, Instagram, Spotify, Eventful, and Bandsintown to engage potential attendees on their favourite websites and apps.

 8. Drive traffic with content marketing

 Creating custom content for your event can come with a payoff.
-Shareable infographics, blog posts, videos, and how-to guides can rack up thousands of links, shares, and visits.
+Shareable infographics, blog posts, videos, and how-to guides are just some of the creative event planning ideas that can rack up thousands of links, shares, and visits.
+Creating a free custom event banner can help you to rank better in search results and attract people to your event.
 When you give them good content, your audience members will help do the marketing work for you.

 9. Take advantage of free PSAs

-Public Service Announcements (or ‘PSA’ advertisements) are typically reserved for educational purposes, however they can also be offered to charitable or non-profit organisations promoting fundraising events.
-Most media outlets offer unsold column inches or even tv spots to charitable organisations on application.
-Check with your local media outlets for more information and eligibility.
+Public Service Announcements (or “PSA” advertisements) are typically reserved for educational purposes, however, they can also be offered to charitable or non-profit organisations promoting fundraising and community events.
+Most media outlets offer unsold column inches or even TV spots to charitable organisations on application.
+Check with your local media outlets for more information and their eligibility criteria.

 10. Send personalised, targeted emails

 To really drive more bang for buck in your email marketing, you should be segmenting your database to send more targeted emails.
-A recent study found that marketers can improve conversion by 355% — and increase revenues by 781% — by sending more targeted emails.
+Studies have found that marketers can improve conversion by 355% – and increase revenues by 781% – by sending more targeted emails that apply best practices to turn more email addresses into “yeses”.